AskXclaim/SparkChange.ShoppingBasket/ReadMe.md

 ### Things to note
 - Each time you stop the application, it rests all the data back to its default - which is no items in the basket
 - At times you are required to fill in a currency code which is a three-character [Iso-standard-code](https://en.wikipedia.org/wiki/ISO_4217) for currencies.
+- When asked for a BasketKey you can use alphabetical character and though not case sensitive, each item you add to the Basket is linked to a BasketKey, with the BasketKey needed to access the Basket.
 - Though effort has been put into making this application robust it is by no means production ready.